-- how much you paid for the trivial benefits.
+- How much you pay for the trivial benefits.

 There is nothing new about an employer that provides its staff with benefits such as a gift at Christmas.
-Employers sometimes provide a free meal to celebrate a member of the staff’s birthday or another special event.
-Some employers also provide free tea and coffee for their employees while they are at work.
+Employers sometimes offer a free meal to celebrate a member of the staff’s birthday or another special event.
+Some employers also provide complimentary tea and coffee for their employees at work.